andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 We had to support a full-lifecycle view - justice end-to-end.
 The "domain" was co-owned, we were tasked with building a collection of systems which met the needs of two different stakeholders - the State Prosecutor, and the Courts System - AND the PROCESSES entailed spanned even more organisations than that.
 Note: @andrew mentions "No one domain expert had the end-end view", but even when they did it was never communicated to the those who are implementing.
 Head of BPOs was brought in but still that end-end view was stuck within a group of domain experts.

 We had to "modernise justice" as we did it, within a publicly funded program of work.
-Constantly having to battle with businesss against "quick" wins (from which the resulting tactical solutions had incurred a great deal of debt in the code) and instead efficiently find the "real" wins.
+Constantly having to battle with business against "quick" wins (from which the resulting tactical solutions had incurred a great deal of debt in the code) and instead efficiently find the "real" wins.

 The scale - it was a massive piece of work that was being tackled head on.
 Software was being built by multiple (how many?) teams in parallel, staffed from multiple partners.
 (Different roles thought in different ways - e.g. Devs, BAs, Data Architects, Software Architects, etc.